Warfare... but not as we've known it

 by Lynette Woods

-So very many things in the spiritual are the opposite of the earthly and not at all what we would naturally think; God's ways are so different to ours!
-When it comes to spiritual warfare, we know that the weapons of our warfare are NOT of this world because we are not of this world and that we are involved in a spiritual warfare rather than a physical one.
-Although we know this in our heads, in practice we still often apply our natural knowledge of war and fighting to the spiritual and as a result we end up fighting with flesh and blood weapons, perhaps not physically, but certainly with words.
+So very many things in the spiritual realm are the opposite of the earthly and not at all what we would naturally think; God's ways are so different to ours!
+When it comes to spiritual warfare, we know that the weapons of our warfare don't belong to this world because we don't belong to this world - we are involved in a spiritual warfare rather than a physical one.
+Although we know this in our heads, in practice we still often apply our natural knowledge of war and fighting to the spiritual realm and as a result we end up fighting with flesh and blood weapons, perhaps not physically, but certainly with words.
 Words are powerful and must be used wisely and be God-directed: "The tools of our trade aren't for marketing or manipulation, but they are for demolishing that entire massively corrupt culture.
 We use our powerful God-tools for smashing warped philosophies, tearing down barriers erected against the truth of God, fitting every loose thought and emotion and impulse into the structure of life shaped by Christ."
 (2 Cor.
 10:3-5).

 It is just as difficult for those of us who think we "have it all" and "know it all" and consider ourselves rich spiritually to enter into the kingdom of God as it is for those who may be physically rich.
 The kingdom of God is where God sovereignly rules and we do not.
 Religion can make us think that we are spiritually rich and in need of nothing; that we know what God would want and so we basically rule our own kingdom.
 We have to be shown that we are in fact poor and need Christ as everything.
 That last verse in the Amplified says: "With men [it is] impossible, but not with God; for all things are possible with God."